sigweihq/receiver-contract/README.md

 ## Environment Setup

-This project uses Infisical for environment variable management.
-Set up your `.env` variables through Infisical:

 Required environment variables:
 - `DEPLOYER_PRIVATE_KEY`: Private key of the account that will deploy contracts (not needed for Ledger)
 - `OWNER_ACCOUNT`: Address that will own the ReceiverContract and ProxyAdmin